Two people suffer serious leg injuries after five-car A11 lay-by crash

 A black Jaguar was travelling along the southbound carriageway of the A11 at roughly 3.10pm on Sunday, November 22 when it crashed into a blue Vauxhall Tigra parked in a lay-by at Ketteringham.

-Two other vehicles - a Ford Focus and a Ford Mondeo - in the lay-by were also involved in the crash, while a black Nissan Qashqai was hit by debris.
+Two other vehicles - a Ford Focus and a Ford Mondeo - which were also parked in the lay-by were also involved in the crash, while a black Nissan Qashqai, which was travelling on the A11, was hit by debris.

 The drivers of the Tigra and the Focus were both taken to hospital with serious leg injuries, while the drivers of the Jaguar and Mondeo sustained minor injuries.